toxidxd/discord_eve_bot/README.md

 # discord_eve_bot
-Bot for site parsing zkillboard in the discord chat
+Alert about corporation killmails in discord chat